pikapipipi/pikapipipi-.github.io/RelationalDatabase/PeriodicTable/README.md

 ## Periodic Table Database

-This is for the [freeCodeCamp Relational Database, Priodic Table Database project](https://www.freecodecamp.org/learn/relational-database/build-a-periodic-table-database-project/build-a-periodic-table-database).
+This is for the [freeCodeCamp Relational Database, Periodic Table Database project](https://www.freecodecamp.org/learn/relational-database/build-a-periodic-table-database-project/build-a-periodic-table-database).

 To run this project, please go to the link above and create your own Gitpod first.